-You can use this form to get reports from your friends and family members describing how your condition affects your day to day life.
+Similar to the function report you filled out during the application stage, you can use this form to get reports from your friends and family members describing how your condition affects your day to day life.
 Judges tend to look favorably on these, and can be very beneficial.

 If you have any employment records that demonstrate a decline in performance or change in your work responsibilities due to not meeting expectations try to get copies.
 This can include: e-mails, formal disciplinary action or write ups.
 If only verbal meetings were held to discuss your work performance, you can include the date, time, staff/supervisors present and details of the discussion in your journal.
 Also provide a summary of work history over past 16 years including company names, addresses and telephone numbers, as well as a description of the kind of work you did.

 If you have worked for a family member or a compassionate employer, use the following form to determine if the work was subsidized or was an unsuccessful work attempt under Social Security's rules.
 Employer Questionnaire Form

 Work History Report

 This forms help Social Security determine an appropriate onset date, not from a medical perspective but from a financial perspective.
 These reports give more details about the specific time-frames that your work and income may have been affected.
 It also describes any accommodations that may have been made on your behalf by an employer.
 Work History Report Form